“When in darkness… the only thing you can be expected to be is yourself.”

 Emil: “Because if someone goes through the effort of aborting an article in preprint, it must have something mightily dangerous inside it.
 And when something is dangerous to someone, that means it’s worth finding.
 Knowledge is power, after all.”

 “And,” he grins, “as it turns out, in the same places you find aborted articles, you find the spawning ground of leaks.
 The only difference between the two, is that when something leaks, someone wants it found.”

 Celia: “How does that protect me?”

 Emil: He leans in, sips again from the tea, and says, “Here’s how.
-It means if you pay attention, or if you have someone pay attention for you, you’ll know when someone is about to spread lies about you, know when someone intends to ruin your reputation.”
+It means if you pay attention, or if you have someone pay attention for you, you’ll know when someone is about to spread lies about you.
+You’ll know when someone intends to ruin your reputation.”

 “Of course, perhaps that isn’t useful on its own.
 Someone’s trying to spread those lies, make them heard.
 And even if they fail to, once you put it on the internet, it’s there forever.
 Someone’s gonna see it, eventually.”

 “And all that’s true, unless you know that there are people who moderate those lowest, hidden levels of the internet.
 Those spawning grounds for filth and deceit.
 Unless you know the people who can make information disappear.”
 He has a prideful look in his eyes, a vigor she hasn’t seen thus far.